Aptos in Santa Cruz County, California — The American West (Pacific Coastal)

 Humbly under tow, the Palo Alto began her final voyage to Seacliff Beach in 1930.
 Ambitious plans were underway to develop the ship into an entertainment resort which would include a ballroom, restaurant, swimming pool and arcade.

 Once again the Palo Alto fell victim to poor timing.
-Opening to great fanfare in the midst of the Great Depression, the resort failed within two years.
-In February of 1936 the ship was sold to the State for one dollar.
+Opening to great fanfare in the midst of the Great Depression,

 Living at Last